 If you are one of those people who wants to be a bit pushy instead of just waiting things out, you can always create a sense of urgency to close the deal.
 Plus, it won’t seem like you are overselling.

-For example, when I had a consulting company, I told potential prospects that if they wanted to work with me, they had to sign the contract by X date as I only had one opening next month.
-When using this tactic, I increased my closing ratio by over 50%.
+For example, when we had a consulting company, we told potential prospects that if they wanted to work with us, they had to sign the contract by X date as we only had one opening next month.
+When using this tactic, we increased our closing ratio by over 50%.
 At the same time, you shouldn’t use this unless it’s true as lying to potential customers is a bad way to start a working relationship.

 Don’t lose sight of the goal